 Jesseba Fernando

 Before joining Northeastern, I explored problems in systems neuroscience, studying how motivational states influence attention to sensory cues in the Andermann Lab.
 I investigated domain adaptation of medical imaging models with William Lotter at Dana Farber Cancer Institute.
-This interdisciplinary background, combining neuroscience, machine learning, and network science, has shaped my current approach to understanding complex adaptive systems.

 news

-| Jan 26, 2026 | I’ll be co-organizing a workshop at CoSyNe 2026 on Renormalization Principles in Neural Systems with Andrea Santoro and Giovanni Petri. |
+| Jan 26, 2026 | Co-organizing the CoSyNe 2026 workshop on Renormalization Principles in Neural Systems with Andrea Santoro and Giovanni Petri. |

 |---|---|

-| Jan 16, 2026 | I was awarded the AccelNet-MultiNet Fellowship Award this year.
-I’ll be collaborating with Giovanni Petri and Alain Barrat on modeling neural dynamics this summer in Marseille and London! |
+| Jan 16, 2026 | Awarded the AccelNet-MultiNet Fellowship.
+Collaborating with Giovanni Petri, Andrea Brovelli, and Alain Barrat on neural dynamics in Marseille and London this summer. |

-| Oct 20, 2025 | I attended a Renormalization for AI Safety workshop organized by Principles of Intelligent Behavior in Biological and Social Systems (PIBBSS) held in Cambridge, MA! |
+| Oct 20, 2025 | Attended the PIBBSS workshop on Renormalization for AI Safety in Cambridge, MA. |